elastic/connectors-ruby/README.md

 ### System Requirements

-You can run the application using Docker or directly on your system.
+Under Linux or Macos, you can run the application using Docker or directly on your system.

 For the latter you will need:
 - Ruby (see [.ruby-version](.ruby-version))
 - bundler 2.2.29
 - yq (see [yq installation](https://github.com/mikefarah/yq#install))

+### Windows support

+We provide an experimental support for Window 10.

+You can run the `win32\install.bat` script to have an unattended installation of Ruby and the tools we use.
+Once installed, you can run the `specs` using `make.bat`

 ### Running a webserver with a Connector
 To run the webserver, several steps need to be taken.